1 Term/Right attached to the Equity share

 The explanations for the ratios having movement more than 25% are as follows:

-i Return on Equity Ratio - Due to better profitability the ROE is improve by 27%
+i Return on Capital Employed -Due to improve in profitability the ROCE has improve by 29%

 f The company has not advance for loans or invested funds to any other person or entity including foreign entity during the year with the understanding that the intermediary shall directly or indirectly lend or invest in other persons or entities identified in any manner what so ever by or on behalf of the company (ultimate beneficiaries) or provide any guarantee, security or the like to or on behalf of the ultimate beneficiaries.